That's All She Wrote: Background

-The track was written by both T.I. and Eminem, and features two verses from each rapper.
-The song marks their second collaboration, with the first being "Touchdown", from T.I.'s fifth studio album T.I. vs. T.I.P.
+"That's All She Wrote" marks the rappers' second collaboration, with the first being "Touchdown", from T.I.'s fifth studio album T.I. vs. T.I.P.
 (2007).
 Eminem's vocals on the tracks have been called "vicious" and "exhilaratingly mean".
 The first and second chorus, and the first, third, and fifth verses were delivered by T.I.; while the third chorus and the second and fourth verses were delivered by Eminem; and the last chorus was delivered by both rappers.

-Solo version
+Alternate version

-The solo version of this song by Eminem was released as a song off his greatest hits album, Follow the Future Presents: The Hits & Unreleased 2.
-It features a new verse and his verses and chorus of the original song.
-This track wasn't released for retail.
+The original version of this track leaked before its release in 2010, with a completely different first verse from Eminem.
+This leak caused Em to change his verse in the released version.

 Critical reception

 Generally, "That's All She Wrote" was well-reviewed by critics.
 Ken Capobianco of The Boston Globe claimed the song is one of the best tracks on No Mercy, saying it "strut[s] with the undeniable T.I. charm and bravado."
 Nathan Rabin of The A.V.
 Club praised the song.
 He thought it was the only song on No Mercy in which T.I. doesn't sound "rote and generic" and said the song "boasts a vicious, exhilaratingly mean guest turn from Eminem."